Printing Labels

 Done Suggestion

-Print out the first page of the label report and place a full sheet of blank labels behind it.
+Print the first page of the label report, then place a full sheet of blank labels behind it.
 Hold this to the light to see if the printed format and the labels align.
 If they do not align, turn off the Fit to page print option and print the report.

 In the printer menu, remove any selection of the following from the Print settings (options vary depending on the Adobe version):